 An upgrade to Windows 10 must take place within the

 operating system itself and cannot take place in KBE.
 There are two methods to upgrading to Windows

 10 using KACE appliances.
 The first method would be to create a K1000 script as outlined on an ITNinja blog post.
 The second method, which

-Upload the attached .PKG files, which will create a Windows 10 K-Image for each architecture along with a few tasks.
+Upload the .PKG files from the page linked above, this will import a Task Group.
+Go to custom deployment page and create a new one.
+Then select the Windows 10 upgrade task group from the installation plan menu and select apply and then save.
 Preinstall tasks such as partitioning and formatting should not be added to the image (or it will no longer be an upgrade).
 The image that is being applied to the machine has no files, so nothing is overwritten.
 The midlevel task is a template that should be duplicated and edited.
 This midlevel task copies down the Windows 10 source media, enables autologon to the workstation and writes a setupcomplete.cmd file that gets applied at the end of the upgrade process.

 The first few lines of the midlevel task contain variables that need to be changed by the user.

 strPassword is the password of the above user